-In calculating, the company uses its historical experience, external indicators and forward - looking information to calculate the expected credit losses using a provision matrix.
+The company uses its historical experience, external indicators and forward -looking information to calculate the expected credit losses using a provision matrix.

 The company assess impairment of trade receivables on a collective basis as they possess shared credit risk characteristics.
 They have been grouped based on the days past due.